Things To Do In Salzburg With Kids

 Salzburg Is A City Of Toys

 Getreidegasse street is not just a place where the Mozart’s birthplace is located.
-Along the street you may find small shops, cafes and a large number of windows with toys that make an impression that Salzburg is a city of toys.
+Along the street, you may find small shops, cafes and a large number of windows with toys that make an impression that Salzburg is a city of toys.
 Perhaps it is no coincidence that the largest toy museum in Austria (Spielzeug Museum) is located here.
-Museum tour will take more than an hour, but it is worth attending.
-Joyful emotions are guaranteed for parents who will remember their own toys and be quite surprised with reliability of old doll’s houses.
-The graceful toys made of tin, toy bears, horses and soldiers can be found here.
+The museum tour will take more than an hour, but it is worth attending.
+Joyful emotions are guaranteed for parents who will remember their own toys and be quite surprised with a reliability of old doll’s houses.
+The graceful toys made of tin, toy bears, horses, and soldiers can be found here.
 This all together makes heaven for kids.

 Salzburg For Kids